pyglet/pyglet/doc/programming_guide/media.rst

 The same envelope instance can be passed to any number of waveforms, reducing duplicate code when creating multiple sounds.
-If no envelope is used, all waveforms will default to the FlatEnvelope of maximum volume, which esentially has no effect on the sound.
+If no envelope is used, all waveforms will default to the FlatEnvelope of maximum amplitude, which esentially has no effect on the sound.
 Check the module documentation of each Envelope to see which parameters are available.